Vantiq/vantiq-extension-sources/camelAssemblies/README.md

 * Add the Vantiq Catalog containing the definitions.
 In Vantiq public systems, this is, at the time of this writing, named `CamelCatalog`.
 This must be done once per namespace into which any of these assemblies will be installed.
-* From that catalog, import the `com.vantiq.extsrc.camelconn.camelConnector` assembly.
+* From that catalog, install the `com.vantiq.extsrc.camel4conn.camelConnector` assembly.
 This is a prerequisite for the Vantiq Camel assemblies.
 See the [Camel Connector document](../camelConnector/README.md).
   * As with the addition of the Vantiq Catalog, this needs to be done once per Vantiq namespace in which these assemblies are being used.